 Group Initiatives & Games: This morning welcomes a host of group initiatives and games designed to focus you not only on your leadership skills but being a supportive team player as well.
 Through problem solving games facilitated by your guide, you learn that being adaptable is an asset, that communication is key, and that the most outspoken person is not necessarily the best leader.
 You have a chance to debrief each activity and review what you have learned each time.

 Walk with Aboriginal Elder and Art Project: Next with an Aboriginal guide you explore an emerald swathe of rainforest that’s been home to his people for hundreds of years.
 In his care, you learn the special significance of plants, “bush tucker” and story places that were important to the Gimuy Wallabura Yidinji Indigenous people.
 Lush tropical foliage decorates your path, and you can swim in the multiple waterfalls along the way.
-Afterwards, you participate in an art project that reflects the spirituality and ties to land that the Gimuy Wallabura Yidinji people are connected to.
+Afterwards, you participate in an art project that reflects the spirituality and ties to land that the Traditional Owners are connected to.
 The painting you do today echoes the unique style of Aboriginal art, and your piece becomes a souvenir to take home.

 Highlands Cabins: Later you settle into your dorm-style accommodation next to a gorgeous waterfall.
 Cabins with shared bathrooms are split by gender, and teachers have their own cabins nearby with ensuites, small refrigerator, and tea & coffee making facilities.